* This is the Professional Version. *

 Frequently, only those findings typical of neonatal sepsis (eg, temperature instability, respiratory distress, jaundice, apnea) are manifest.
 CNS signs (eg, lethargy, seizures [particularly focal], vomiting, irritability) more specifically suggest neonatal bacterial meningitis.
 So-called paradoxical irritability, in which cuddling and consoling by a parent irritates rather than comforts the neonate, is more specific for the diagnosis.
 A bulging or full fontanelle occurs in about 25% and nuchal rigidity in only 15%.
 The younger the patient, the less common are these findings.
 Cranial nerve abnormalities (particularly those involving the 3rd, 6th, and 7th nerves) may also be present.

-Meningitis due to GBS may occur in the first week of life, accompanying early-onset neonatal sepsis and frequently manifesting initially as a systemic illness with prominent respiratory signs.
+Meningitis due to group B streptococcus (GBS meningitis) may occur in the first week of life, accompanying early-onset neonatal sepsis and frequently manifesting initially as a systemic illness with prominent respiratory signs.
 Often, however, GBS meningitis occurs after this period (most commonly in the first 3 mo of life) as an isolated illness characterized by absence of antecedent obstetric or perinatal complications and the presence of more specific signs of meningitis (eg, fever, lethargy, seizures).

 Ventriculitis frequently accompanies neonatal bacterial meningitis, particularly when caused by gram-negative enteric bacilli.
 Organisms that cause meningitis together with severe vasculitis, particularly C. diversus and Cronobacter (formerly Enterobacter) sakazakii, are likely to cause cysts and abscesses.
 Pseudomonas aeruginosa, E. coli K1, and Serratia sp also may cause brain abscesses.
 An early clinical sign of brain abscess is increased intracranial pressure (ICP), commonly manifested by vomiting, a bulging fontanelle, and sometimes enlarging head size.
 Deterioration in an otherwise stable neonate with meningitis suggests progressive increased ICP caused by abscess or hydrocephalus, or rupture of an abscess into the ventricular system.

 Ventriculitis is suspected in a neonate not responding appropriately to antimicrobial therapy.
-The diagnosis is made when a ventricular puncture yields a WBC count greater than that from the LP, by a positive Gram stain or culture, or by increased ventricular pressure.
+The diagnosis is made when a ventricular puncture yields a WBC count greater than that from the LP, by a positive Gram stain or culture of ventricular fluid, or by increased ventricular pressure.
 When ventriculitis or brain abscess is suspected, ultrasonography or MRI or CT with contrast may aid diagnosis; dilated ventricles also confirm ventriculitis.

 Prognosis also depends partly on the number of organisms present in CSF at diagnosis.
 The duration of positive CSF cultures correlates directly with the incidence of complications.
 In general, CSF cultures from neonates with GBS are usually sterilized within the first 24 h of antimicrobial therapy.
 Those from gram-negative bacillary meningitis remain positive longer, with a median of 2 days.